Editor: David W. Kimberlin, MD, FAAP; Associate Editors: Elizabeth D. Barnett, MD, FAAP; Ruth Lynfield, MD, FAAP; and Mark H. Sawyer, MD, FAAP

 Ruth Lynfield, MD, FAAP

-Ruth Lynfield, MD, FAAP is an Associate Editor of the 2021 Red Book and has been a member of the the Committee on Infectious Diseases since 2015.
+Ruth Lynfield, MD, FAAP is an Associate Editor of the 2024 and 2021 editions of Red Book and has been a member of the the Committee on Infectious Diseases since 2015.
 Dr Lynfield is the State Epidemiologist and Medical Director at the Minnesota Department of Health.
 She leads Minnesota’s component of CDC’s Emerging Infections Program Active Bacterial Core Surveillance System, influenza projects, and healthcare-associated infections projects.
 She is also Adjunct Professor of Medicine, and Epidemiology and Community Health at the University of Minnesota.
 Her clinical and research interests include pediatric infectious diseases, antimicrobial resistance and antimicrobial stewardship, emerging infections, prevention and control of infectious diseases, and outbreak response.

 Mark H. Sawyer, MD, FAAP

-Mark Sawyer, MD, FAAP is an Associate Editor of the 2021 Red Book and served on the Committee on Infectious Diseases from 2013- 2019.
+Mark Sawyer, MD, FAAP is an Associate Editor of the 2024 and 2021 editions of Red Book and served on the Committee on Infectious Diseases from 2013- 2019.
 Dr. Sawyer is an infectious disease specialist at Rady Children's Hospital and a professor of clinical pediatrics at UC San Diego.
 Additionally, Dr Sawyer is vice chair for education in the UC San Diego Department of Pediatrics and the program director for the UC San Diego/Rady Children's Pediatric Residency Program and the medical director of the UC San Diego Immunization Partnership.
 His clinical and research interests include pediatric infectious diseases, medical education, training, and working with public health on the delivery of vaccines and national vaccine policy.

 "This reference is a classic and is a highly recommended source on pediatric infectious diseases for pediatric providers at all levels of training."